-- 2.1 Participation in the procedure for determining eligibility for the Master's degree program in Mechanical and Process Engineering is generally applied for with the form "Application for admission to study". - 2.2 Along with the application for the Master's degree program in Mechanical and Process Engineering, the following must be submitted: - 1. completed "Application for Admission Form", - 2. a certified copy of the certificate for a first degree that qualifies the applicant for the Master's program, - 3. a certified copy of the transcripts of records for the first degree that qualifies the applicant for the Master's program, - 4. the proof of English language skills by an acknowledged language test as for example the Test of English as a Foreign Language (TOEFL) with at least 87 points (internet-based test).
-Alternatively, the International English Language Test System (IELTS) with a grade of at least 6.0 or an equivalent test with a comparable result will be accepted.
-This does not apply for foreign applicants whose national language is English, - 5. if applicable, proof of professional training or experience related to the degree program, internships or other activities relevant to the program, - 6. a letter of motivation of maximum two sides in length, explaining reasons for applying to study for the Master's degree program in Mechanical and Process Engineering. - 2.3 The application must be submitted to the Admission Office of the TU Bergakademie Freiberg by October 1st (for non-EU applicants by April 15th of the application year).
+2.1 Participation in the procedure for determining eligibility for the Master's degree program in Technology and Application of Inorganic Engineering Materials is generally applied for with the form "application for admission to study".

+2.2 Along with the application for the Master's degree program in Technology and Application of Inorganic Engineering Materials, the following must be submitted:

+- 1. completed "Application for Admission Form", - 2. a certified copy of the certificate for a first degree that qualifies the applicant for the Master's program, - 3. a certified copy of the transcript of records for the first degree that qualifies the applicant for the Master's program, - 4. the proof of English language skills by an acknowledged language test as for example the Test of English as a Foreign Language (TOEFL) with at least 87 points (internet-based test) or the International English Language Test System (IELTS) with a grade of at least 6.0 or an equivalent test with a comparable result will be accepted.
+This does not apply for foreign applicants whose national language is English, - 5. if applicable, proof of professional training or experience related to the degree program, internships or other activities relevant to the program, - 6. a letter of motivation, explaining reasons for applying to study for the Master's degree program in Technology and Application of Inorganic Engineering Materials

+2.3 The application must be submitted to the Admission Office of the TU Bergakademie Freiberg by October 1st (for non-EU applicants by April 15th of the application year).
 If the documents are not submitted by the deadline, the candidate will not be considered at the procedure for determining eligibility.